 - to learn from high-profile professionals and academics in the industry;

 - to collaborate and get involved in interactive sessions;

 - to grow your professional and academic networks.

-Stay updated!
-Sign up for our newsletter, follow us on Slack @ACMCnetwork and other social media channels!
+For more ACMC updates, sign up for our newsletter and follow us on social media channels!

 Thanks to our media partners: